raguay/ModalFileManager-NWjs/README.md

 - Fully extendable with extensions using the extensions API
 - Fully extendable to alternate file systems
 - Fully theme-able
 - A file details side panel can be shown to overlay the panel not currently focused (`toggleExtraPanel` command).
+It shows video previews and stats with the ffmpeg programs installed.
 - Themes and extensions are explorable and downloadable from GitHub inside the program.
 - Hot keys are programmable
 - A number before a hot key runs it's associated command that many times (ex: `5j` will move the cursor 5 entries down the list).